Skip advert

 Advertisement - Article continues below

-Room upfront for the driver and front passenger is fine, while buyers will be pleased to know that the Jogger doesn’t compromise on space as you move into the middle and rearmost seats.
+The Jogger doesn’t compromise on space as you move into the middle and rear seats.
 Accommodating three adult occupants across the second row should be pretty painless, while only the tallest of passengers will find that kneeroom is a bit limited in the rear seats.
-We also found during our testing there's ample headroom for six-footers in the Jogger's third row, as well as some room for your feet under the seats in front.
+We found during testing that there's ample headroom for six-footers in the Jogger's third row, as well as some room for your feet under the seats in front.

-Parents with young children that they need to put in child seats will find two sets of ISOFIX mounting points in the second row of seats, and the rear doors are both longer and taller than the ones at the front, giving them better access.
+Parents with young children who need to be put in child seats will find two sets of ISOFIX mounting points in the second row of seats, and the rear doors are both longer and taller than the ones at the front, giving them better access.

 It’s a tale of two halves with the Jogger’s boot space.
 If you’re carrying a full quota of passengers then there’s a modest 160 litres of luggage capacity, while folding the rear two seats unlocks a useful 565 litres.
 Dacia claims that, with both the second and third-row seats in a folded position, you’ll have up to 1,807 litres of cargo space.
 In case you're wondering, those figures apply to both the petrol and hybrid Joggers.